how to run a dispensary successfully

 3. Integrity Over The Quick Buck

 Yes, there will always be nefarious business owners in every industry.
-Given the large demand for “lowest possible prices” in cannabis, shady businesses will undoubtedly be looking to save a quick buck by offering lower quality or older/damaged product.
+Given the great demand for “lowest possible prices” in cannabis, shady businesses will undoubtedly be looking to save a quick buck by offering lower quality or older/damaged product.

-Given how cannabis was illegal for many of our lives, many smokers became accustomed to “whatever they could get” which was often crunchy-ass brown brick weed from Mexico.
+Given how cannabis was illegal for many of our lives, many smokers became accustomed to “whatever they could get,” which was often crunchy-ass brown brick weed from Mexico.

 Once you gain insight into what “good” quality cannabis is like, not just to smoke but to see, touch, and smell, then well, it’s hard to ever go back to that old shwag.